-1 15 U.S.C. § 2.
+&lt;sup>1 15 U.S.C. § 2.

-2 15 U.S.C. §§ 15(a), 26.
+&lt;sup>2 15 U.S.C. §§ 15(a), 26.

-- 15. The defendants transact business within this District and/or have agents in and/or can be found in this District. - 16.
-Venue is appropriate within this District under 28 U.S.C. § 1391.
-A substantial part of the events or omissions giving rise to the claims asserted herein occurred before, and involved, the PTAB which is located in Alexandria, Virginia. - 17.
-Venue is also appropriate within this District under § 12 of the Clayton Act3. - 18.
-The Court has personal jurisdiction over each of the defendants.
+17. Venue is also appropriate within this District under § 12 of the Clayton Act.

+18. The Court has personal jurisdiction over each of the defendants.
 The defendants have transacted business, maintained substantial contacts, and/or committed overt acts in furtherance of the illegal scheme throughout the United States, including in this District.
 The scheme has been directed at, and has had the intended effect of causing injury to individuals and companies residing in or doing business throughout the United States, including in this District.